PrabodhPandit/Operational-Analytics-and-Investigating-Metric-Spike/README.md

 Table-3: email_events
 This table contains events specific to the sending of emails.
 It is similar in structure to the events table above.

-Link to various filesrelated to project : [Operation Analytics](https://drive.google.com/drive/folders/1ae04bIINDkKp4s_8hz0LCZezgWG6ia08?usp=drive_link/)
+Link to various files related to project : [Operation Analytics](https://drive.google.com/drive/folders/1ae04bIINDkKp4s_8hz0LCZezgWG6ia08?usp=drive_link/)